Skip to main navigation Skip to search Skip to main content

 Abstract

 With the rapid growth of global air traffic and the increasing complexity of security threats, aviation safety has become more critical than ever.
-As a key component of aerospace and electronic systems infrastructure, X-ray imaging systems is critical for ensuring operational safety in air transportation.
-Consequently, numerous researchs have focused on enhancing object detection performance in X-ray imagery.
-However, the few-shot fine-grained X-ray item classification (FSFG-XC) tasks has not received sufficient attention.
+As a key component of aerospace and electronic systems infrastructure, X-ray imaging systems are critical for ensuring operational safety in air transportation.
+Consequently, numerous research works have focused on enhancing object detection performance in X-ray imagery.
+However, the few-shot fine-grained X-ray item classification (FSFG-XC) tasks have not received sufficient attention.
 Classifying prohibited items in X-ray screening poses considerable difficulties, mainly because of the high visual similarity among these items in X-ray images.
-Additionally, factors such as overlapping shapes, shadows, occlusion, and color fading complicate the distinction between items, especially from different viewing angles.
-In this work, we propose a Foreground Separation Prompt Tuning (FSPT) method to address these challenges.
-Our method consists of three key components, a Prompt-based Vision Transformer (PVT), an Attention-Based Foreground Separation Module (AFSM), and an Attention-guided Spatial Contrast Module (ASCM).
-PVT is designed to efficiently adapt tasks by updating only a small number of additional parameters while keeping the pretrained backbone frozen.
-Subsequently, AFSM mitigates background interference by integrating multi-layer attention mechanisms.
-ASCM enhances local fine-grained feature discrimination through spatial contrast learning.
-We also introduce our primary X-ray prohibited items dataset, FineXray, which consists of 3,955 images across 20 categories.
+In addition, factors, such as overlapping shapes, shadows, occlusion, and color fading, complicate the distinction between items, especially from different viewing angles.
+In this work, we propose a foreground separation prompt tuning (FSPT) method to address these challenges.
+Our method consists of three key components, a prompt-based vision transformer (PVT), an attention-based foreground separation module (AFSM), and an ASCM.
+The PVT is designed to efficiently adapt tasks by updating only a small number of additional parameters, while keeping the pretrained backbone frozen.
+Subsequently, the AFSM mitigates background interference by integrating multilayer attention mechanisms.
+The ASCM enhances local fine-grained feature discrimination through spatial contrast learning.
+We also introduce our primary X-ray prohibited item dataset, FineXray, which consists of 3955 images across 20 categories.
 This dataset aims to advance FSFG-XC studies in more challenging scenarios.
 Results from experiments conducted on the FineXray dataset along with widely used fine-grained benchmarks illustrate the superior efficacy of the proposed FSPT in comparison to current methodologies, offering a robust and efficient solution for enhancing intelligent threat recognition capabilities in aviation-focused electronic systems.

 Original languageEnglish